 You can render your property yourself, but it’s time and labour-intensive, so we recommend hiring a professional.

 As you’d expect, the main determining factor for the cost of rendering is which type you opt for:

 - You can expect to pay somewhere between £20 and £45 per square metre for cement render

-When it comes to labour, you’ll need to pay more if you live in London or the South East (no surprises there).
+When it comes to labour, you’ll pay more if you live in London or the South East (no surprises there).

-As with any rendering job, additional charges may include scaffolding, painting or other finishing work that’s needed.
+As with any rendering job, additional charges may include scaffolding, painting or other necessary finishing work.

 Don’t fancy doing this job yourself?
 Find top-rated plasterers in your area by clicking the button below:

 Rendering Cost per m2 in the UK — Final Thoughts

 Rendering is a great way to boost your property’s curb appeal and protect it from the unpredictable British weather.